| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Fair market value

-The fair market value is essentially the price that the market is able to bear, borne out by the fact that both the buyer and seller agree upon it.
-Make sure your clients don’t confuse it with the appraised or assessed value.
+The fair market value is essentially the price that the market can bear, borne out by the fact that both the buyer and seller agree upon it.
+Make sure your clients don’t confuse it with the appraised or assessed value!

 Related Article